 Border terriers don't need a lot of space and are perfectly happy living in apartments, so long as you meet their exercise requirements.
 A good walk for 30 minutes a day may be sufficient.
 But if you love long hikes or runs through the park, you can bet that your border terrier will love bounding along beside you.
 But their strong prey drive does mean that border terriers are not great off-leash companions.
 "They were originally bred to go after foxes and hunt rats, and the problem with that is they don't pay attention to anything around them when they're on the hunt," Ott says.

 Despite their petite size, they can be both high jumpers and single-minded diggers, so if you plan to leave your dog in the yard unattended you'll need to account for those issues.
 It's best to build your fence high and have it run deep to stop them from escaping and running off after a squirrel or rabbit.

-These dogs do not tend to do well left alone for long periods of time, and want to be with their owners as much as possible.
-As much as they love being active, they're more than happy to cuddle up on a lap and just chill too (especially as they get older and lose some of their puppy rambunctiousness).
+Border terriers do not do well left alone for long periods of time and want to be with their owners as much as possible.
+As much as they love being active, they're more than happy to cuddle up on a lap and just chill, too (especially as they get older and lose some of their puppy rambunctiousness).

-- Elton John is said to own "nine or ten” border terriers in his pack of more than 20 pet dogs.
+- Elton John is said to own "nine or 10" border terriers in his pack of more than 20 pet dogs.

-- Border terriers have earned more American Kennel Club (AKC) Earthdog titles than any other terrier.
+- Border terriers have earned more American Kennel Club Earthdog titles than any other terrier.